kumuluz/kumuluzee-health/README.md

 - **MongoHealthCheck** for checking the availability of Mongo database
 - **RabbitHealthCheck** for checking the availability of RabbitMQ virtual host
 - **RedisHealthCheck** for checking the availability of Redis store
+- **RestHealthCheck** for checking the availability of REST resource

 Additional built-in health check will be provided (contributions are welcome).